-Ref Risk (title & full description) Consequences Key Existing Controls erall Ris sk - 1 L Σ appraisal process and during the course of delivering the projects.
-Planned savings are not delivered The level of saving required to achieve a balanced budget is significant and non-delivery of these savings will have a major consequence on managing financial viability of the organisation. - The risks associated with delivery of savings proposed in the current Medium Term Financial Strategy have been reviewed as part of the budget setting process.
-D Failure to deliver savings and / or failure to monitor savings means that the Council cannot Not achieving savings will impact the overall delivery of the Medium Term Financial Strategy and would - Savings proposals are separately identified and monitored in the Council's general ledger.
-4 2 8 deliver a balanced budget deliver a balanced budget require appropriate action, which might include the suspension of some Council services, redundancies, etc. E Shared Services Shared services, which are not entirely under the Council's control, fail to perform within budgeted levels.
+Ref Risk (title & full description) Consequences Key Existing Controls Overall ratir sk I L Σ appraisal process and during the course of delivering the projects.
+D Planned savings are not delivered Failure to deliver savings and / or failure to monitor savings means that the Council cannot deliver a balanced budget The level of saving required to achieve a balanced budget is significant and non-delivery of these savings will have a major consequence on managing financial viability of the organisation.
+Not achieving savings will impact the overall delivery of the Medium Term Financial Strategy and would require appropriate action, which might include the suspension of some Council services, redundancies, etc. The risks associated with delivery of savings proposed in the current Medium Term Financial Strategy have been reviewed as part of the budget setting process.
+Savings proposals are separately identified and monitored in the Council's general ledger.
+The ability to achieve the targeted savings is monitored quarterly in budget monitoring reports to the Corporate Leadership Team and to Service Committees.
+4 2 8 E Shared Services Shared services, which are not entirely under the Council's control, fail to perform within budgeted levels.
 Failure of a shared service to manage within the existing budget will have the same consequences as for any overspending budget, ie it would require appropriate action, which might include the suspension of some Council services, redundancies, etc. The arrangements governing shared services include a number of controls that minimise the risk of budget overspends and service failure, including quarterly reporting to a Shared Service Board comprising representatives of the authorities involved.
 The shared services are required to report regularly on financial performance and key indicators.
 2 2 4 F Insufficient Balances Minimum balance is insufficient to cover unexpected events OR Minimum balances exceed the real need and resources are held without identified purpose with low investment returns Additional resources would be needed which would result in immediate budget reductions or use of earmarked reserves.
-The Council would not gain best value from its esources as Investment returns are low in the current market. - The Council has set a lower limit below which General Fund balances cannot fall of £2 million. - At the beginning of the 2019/20 financial year usable reserves stood at £15.1 million.
+The Council would not gain best value from its resources as Investment returns are low in the current market.
+The Council has set a lower limit below which General Fund balances cannot fall of £4 million.
+At the beginning of the 2020/21 financial year unallocated General Fund reserves stood at £7.8 million.
 3 1 3 G Inflation rate predications in MTFS are inaccurate Unexpected rises will create an unbudgeted drain upon resources and the Council may not achieve its objectives without calling upon balances. - Allowances for inflation are developed from three key threads: 3 3 9